 My first camera was given to me by my father when I was 12 or 13.
 It was a Kodak Instamatic, and took 12 photos on a roll of film.
 I don't remember if the gift was in response to my having expressed some interest in photography, or whether the interest was sparked by the gift, but either way, I latched on to it with fervour and discovered a passion, and a talent.
 With the exception of my years in university, my images have largely been driven by composition and the play of light, rather than human interest.
 This preference persisted until quite recently, when I have again begun to be drawn to photographing people-- a shift in vision catalysed by a memorable jeepney ride from Sabang to Puerto Princessa in Palawan, the Philippines.
 (Ironically, at the time, I was unable to take any pictures.)

-Once in high school, I joined the Camera Club, where my passion for art was supplemented with my tentative passion for some of the girls with whom I shared the darkroom.
-But despite the distractions, I managed to become the photo editor of the school yearbook, and the copy I have is one of my dearest mementos.
+Once in high school, I joined the Camera Club, where my passion for art was nurtured amidst the numerous other activities jockeying for my attention.
+Despite the distractions, I managed to become the photo editor of the school yearbook, and the copy I have is the first solid milestone in my career as a photographer.

 Towards the end of high school, adolescent turmoil brought me to the point where I was determined to drop out, and as photography was the only thing I had any interest in, the bargain my father struck with me was, if I agreed to stay in school, I could study that.
 So after the people at the local camera store advised us that THE place to go was Rochester Institute of Technology, I enrolled and proceeded to get more education in photography and film than any one person could use in a life-time.
 The tuition was steep, and I now know it was a great struggle for my father to afford.
 I am deeply admiring of, and humbly grateful to, him that he never once confronted me with the sacrifices he was making to enable my feckless life.
 But after a couple of years I found my legs, and in the end his patience was rewarded when I graduated with a B.Sc., after several quarters on the Dean's List.